firebase/extensions/invites-mod/README.md

 This Mod creates two resources:

-- a Cloud Function that triggers on new emails written to the invitations array in Firestore.
+- a callable Cloud Function with a Firestore trigger for new invitations.
-- a Cloud Function that triggers on new accepted tokens written to Firestore.
+- a callable Cloud Function with a Firestore trigger for new acceptances.

 ### Privacy